Neochic/Woodlets/README.md

 3. Activate the plugin on the plugins page of your WordPress installation.

 ## Getting started
+For the creation of new Woodlets themes we recommend to use ["Woodlets-CLI"](https://github.com/Neochic/Woodlets-CLI) instead of starting from scratch.
+It might also be a good idea to take a look at the ["Woodlets Example"-Theme](https://github.com/Neochic/Woodlets-Example).

+### Create a theme manually
 1. Be sure the Woodlets plugin is [installed](#installation) and activated.
 2. Create a new theme (as the [WordPress documentation says](https://codex.wordpress.org/Theme_Development#Basic_Templates) it should at least contain ```style.css``` and ```index.php```)
 3. Put the following lines into your ```index.php```: